AdobeDocs/commerce-operations.en/help/configuration/deployment/overview.md

   Your build system does not have to have Magento installed on it.
 It needs only the Magento code but no database connection is required.
 Also, your build system does not need to be a physically separate server.

 - **Staging system**—_Optional_.
 You can optionally set up a staging system to use for final testing of all integrated code, including User Acceptance Testing (UAT).
 Set up a staging system the same way you set up a production system.
-Except for the fact that staging is not your live store and doesn't process orders from customers, it's identical to production.
+Except for the fact that staging is not your live store and does not process orders from customers, it is identical to production.

 - **Production system**—Your live store.
 You should make minimal direct configuration changes here, and certainly nothing that has not been tested on a Staging instance.
 If possible, make configuration changes with [Data Patches](https://developer.adobe.com/commerce/php/development/components/declarative-schema/patches/) that have been tested on a Staging/Development instance.